Note: As you might imagine, this situation can happen with a husband or a wife being the one that is bossy.

-How do you fix it?
+How do you fix a bossy spouse?
 These seven steps work well in answer to your question.
 Remember that in this process you must model for him what you want from him.
 You must say beneficial and helpful things to him, just as you want him to learn what words help and benefit you.
 Keep that in mind as you follow these steps.

 - First, analyze how you feel when your husband tells you what or how to do things, when he wears you down with arguments, or when he tries to tell you what to feel.
 When alone, write them until you’ve exhausted your emotions and then let the writing sit a couple days.
 Come back to them and read them aloud, asking yourself if they adequately explain how you feel.
 Rewrite them if they don’t.
 Repeat the process over several days.
 If you have an objective friend, ask her to listen to your words and ask her what she heard, understood, and felt in response.
 When you become comfortable with your wording and the message you want him to grasp, it’s time to tell him.